Lxkasmehl/ActionBoardConfigurator/README.md

 ## 🧪 Testing

-The project includes comprehensive testing across all applications:
+The project includes comprehensive testing across all applications with multiple testing strategies:

 ### AdminView Testing